hate-alert/UrduAbuseAndThreat/README.md

 This is official Github repository of team **hate-alert** which ranked 1st in the shared task on ```Abusive and Threatening language detection in Urdu``` at the [FIRE-2021(CICLing 2021 track @ FIRE 2021 co-hosted with ODS SoC 2021)](https://www.urduthreat2021.cicling.org/), part of the [FIRE 2021](http://fire.irsi.res.in/fire/2021/home/) conference.

 ## Authors: Mithun Das, Somnath	Banerjee, Punyajoy Saha
 Social media often acts as breeding grounds for different forms of abusive content.
 For low resource languages like Urdu the situation is more complex due to the poor performance of multilingual or language-specific models and lack of proper benchmark datasets.
-Based on this shared task ```HASOC - Abusive and Threatening language detection in Urdu``` at FIRE 2021, we present an exhaustive exploration of different machine learning models, Our models trained separately for each language secured the 1st position in both abusive and threat detection task in Urdu.
+Based on this shared task ```HASOC - Abusive and Threatening language detection in Urdu``` at FIRE 2021, we present an exhaustive exploration of different machine learning models, Our models trained separately for each task and secured the ```1st position``` in both abusive and threat detection task in Urdu.